 Crystal Colloidal silver water is a clear, amber-colored liquid that resembles iced tea.
 It is the very high concentration of particles, not size or contamination, that gives our colloidal silver its distinctive coloration.

 Previously it was assumed that the dark color would indicate the presence of large silver particles.
 This is the case for colloidal silver where other production methods are used.

 A watery color indicates that it is not colloidal silver, but ionic silver.

 The very small particle size of Crystal colloidal silver is confirmed by using the most modern measuring methods, specially developed for measuring particles of this size.

-The High Performance Particle Size (HPPS) measuring instrument, produced by Malvern Instrument Ltd in England, is capable of measuring even colloidal particles with a size of 0.65 nm.
-The particle report of the Malvern HPPS indicates that the particles of Crystal Silver have a diameter of 0.65 nm which corresponds to 19 to 20 atoms.
-These particles are therefore the smallest colloidal silver particles in any product on the market.
+The High-Performance Particle Size (HPPS) measuring instrument, produced by Malvern Instrument Ltd in England, is able to measure even colloidal particles with a size of 0.65 nm.
+The Malvern HPPS particle report indicates that the Crystal Silver particles have a diameter of 0.65 nm, which corresponds to 19 to 20 atoms.
+This makes these particles the smallest colloidal silver particles in any product on the market.

-After opening, the color of Crystal Silver can change to gray, depending on the atmospheric pollution present.
+After opening, the color of Crystal Silver may change to gray, depending on the atmospheric pollution present.
 This color change is not an indication of a problem with the product and is not a cause for concern.
-It has no effect on the effectiveness (effect) of the product.
+It has no effect on the effectiveness (operation) of the product.